ycastonguay/libssp_player/README.md

 The source code is released under the GPLv3 license.
 For more information on the Sessions license, go to http://www.mp4m.org/license.

+Sessions uses the __BASS audio library__, which is a commercial library, but available for free for open source projects.
+The Sessions source code repository contains the BASS static/dynamic libraries needed to build each platform.
+To download updated versions of the BASS library, go to the [BASS library home page](http://www.un4seen.com).
+Please note that newer versions might introduce breaking changes.

 ## How to build libssp_player

 ### iOS